vintasoftware/tapioca-wrapper/docs/source/quickstart.rst

 **Yes, you are in the right place**

 There is a good chance you found this page because you clicked a link from some python package called **tapioca-SOMETHING**.
 Well, welcome!
-You are in the right place, this page will teach you the basics of how to use the package that sent you here.
-If you didn't arrive here from other package, please keep reading, the concepts learned here applies to any tapioca-**package** available.
+You are in the right place.
+This page will teach you the basics of how to use the package that sent you here.
+If you didn't arrive here from another package, then please keep reading.
+The concepts learned here apply to any tapioca-**package** available.

 What's tapioca?
 ===============

-**tapioca** is a *API wrapper maker*.
+**tapioca** is an *API wrapper maker*.
 It helps Python developers creating packages for APIs (like the :ref:`Facebook Graph API <flavour-facebook>` or the :ref:`Twitter REST API <flavour-twitter>`.
 You can find a full list of available API packages made with tapioca :doc:`here <flavours>`.

-All wrappers made with tapioca follow a simple interaction pattern that works uniformly so once you learn how tapioca works you will be able to work with any tapioca package available.
+All wrappers made with tapioca follow a simple interaction pattern that works uniformly, so once you learn how tapioca works, you will be able to work with any tapioca package available.

 Getting started
 ===============

 We will use ``tapioca-facebook`` as example to guide us through tapioca concepts.
-Lets install ``tapioca-facebook``:
+Let's install ``tapioca-facebook``:

 .. code-block:: bash

 	$ pip install tapioca-facebook

-To better experience tapioca, we will also use iPython:
+To better experience tapioca, we will also use IPython:

 .. code-block:: bash

 	$ pip install ipython

-Lets explore!
+Let's explore!

-Go to  `https://developers.facebook.com/tools/explorer/ <https://developers.facebook.com/tools/explorer/>`_, click "Get Access Token", select all "User Data Permissions" and "Extended Permissions" and click "Get Access Token".
+Go to  `https://developers.facebook.com/tools/explorer/ <https://developers.facebook.com/tools/explorer/>`_, click "Get Access Token", select all "User Data Permissions" and "Extended Permissions", and click "Get Access Token".
 This will give you a temporary access token to play with Facebook API.
 In case it expires, just generate a new one.

 TapiocaClient object
 ====================